alerta/alerta-docs/authentication.rst

 API Keys
 --------

 If authentication is enforced, then an API key is needed to access the alerta API programatically or using the :ref:`alerta CLI <cli>`.
-Keys can be easy generated from the Alerta web UI and can be `read-write` or `read-only`.
+Keys can be easily generated from the Alerta web UI and can be `read-write` or `read-only`.
 They are valid for 1 year but this period is configurable using ``API_KEY_EXPIRE_DAYS`` in the server settings.

-See the :ref:`example CLI config <cli config>` for how to use the API key and the :ref:`server configuration <api config>` for setting the number of days before an API key expires.
+See the :ref:`example CLI config <cli config>` for how to set the API key for the command-line tool and the :ref:`server configuration <api config>` for setting the number of days before an API key expires.

 .. _users: